altruios/namshubettulpa/public/namshubettulpa/chapters/restructuring.md

 "F::Hello Flanagan, how are things?"
 *Flanagan shifted his robe, and leaned against the door, inviting them in* "FL::Better now that you're here."
-~Off to the left of the door was a set of inlaid plaques~ *Rossin walked off and stared at one*
+~Off to the right of the door was a set of inlaid plaques~ *Rossin walked off and stared at one*
 "FL::Come in, inside: you're the first to arrive."
 ~Martha turned her head to the plaques~